 Community engagement and report

-My PhD research engages a number of different organisations, including:
+My PhD research engaged a number of different organisations, including:

 - East Sussex Association for blind and partially sighted people

 - City Synergy sports and social group for vision impaired people in the East Sussex